Ozi-cheri/auto-sphere/README.md

 - **W3C CSS Validator**: Ensures the CSS adheres to standards and is error-free.

 - **Django Test Framework**: Verifies the functionality of views, models, and forms in the application.

+- **PostgreSQL by Code Institute**: used as the postgres database.

+- **Cloudinary**: Used for media assets storage online.

+- **Balsamiq**": Used for creating wireframes.

+- **Bootstrap**: This project uses Bootstrap for responsive design and styling.
+Bootstrap provides pre-built components and a flexible grid system to enhance the user interface.